NicholasSynovic/nicholassynovic.github.io/archetypes/summaries.md

 > Mark relevant work for review

+The following relevant work can be found in the [Citations](#citations) section of this article.

 ---

 ## Third Pass

-> A virtual re-implementation of the paper
+> This section can only be complete after a virtual re-implementation of the paper
+>
 ### Author Assumptions

 > What assumptions does the author(s) make?
 Are they justified assumptions?